 Ensure you distribute your music to as many music streaming platforms as you can.
 At a minimum you should be making your music available on the following distribution platforms:

 Search Engine Optimization (SEO) is incorporated into almost every business’s digital marketing strategy.
 SEO helps search engines like Google understand your website content and where to rank it in the search results.
 The higher you are in the search results the more traffic (potential fans) you will get.

-Optimizing your website content involves identify search terms (keywords) to rank higher for.
+Optimizing your website content involves identifying search terms (keywords) to rank higher for.
 Using the correct keywords will help current fans find you online and help potential fans discover you.
 SEO strategies can be highly comprehensive, but for a start, you will benefit from exploring the following:

-Creating content – Write blog content for your website, youtube or instagram videos on the topics you discovered in your keyword research.
+Creating content – Write blog content for your website, YouTube or Instagram videos on the topics you discovered in your keyword research.

 Optimising Content – A very useful SEO tool is Surfer Seo.
 It will ensure you are using all the appropriate keywords for each article you write.
 I use it for SEO on this site and have enjoyed great results with it.

 Getting Backlinks to your site – Getting other websites to link to your site gives your site more ‘domain authority’.
 This is an important metric for ranking higher in search results.
 You can use software to find websites to approach for backlinks such as Ahrefs or Ubersuggest.
 Before doing a backlink outreach campaign – hit up your contacts and get as many easy backlinks as you can.
-If you have the budget, outreach software Buzzstream will make this process much easier.
+If you have the budget, the outreach software Buzzstream will make this process much easier.

-Create a Youtube Channel – Youtube is the second largest search engine on the planet.
-Ensure you are keeping your Youtube channel’s SEO up to scratch with appropriate descriptions and hashtags.
+Create a YouTube Channel – YouTube is the second largest search engine on the planet.
+Ensure you are keeping your YouTube channel’s SEO up to scratch with appropriate descriptions and hashtags.
 There’s software that will help you do this more effectively and help you grow your channel such as Tubebuddy.

 Related: SEO Tips for Musicians